bright/new-www/content/blog/top-7-trends-in-healthtech-to-watch-in-2024.md

 Medical imaging is a method used to create images of the inside of the body for medical diagnosis and treatment.
 It includes techniques like X-rays, MRI, CT scans, and ultrasound.

 <YouTubeEmbed url='https://www.youtube.com/watch?v=dCDuMyzWS8Q' />

+Generative AI models are used to enhance medical imaging, following:

+* **Generating high-resolution images** from low-resolution inputs and reconstructing 3D images from 2D scans,
+* **Complete time-consuming work** like tracing tumors, tracing structures, measuring the amount of fat and muscle in the body,
+* **Data augmentation**: generating synthetic medical data, including images, text, or patient records or training machine learning models, especially when real data is limited or privacy concerns exist.
+* **Natural Language Processing (NLP)**: generating human-like text, making them useful for tasks like medical transcription, generating clinical notes, and assisting with healthcare documentation.
+* **Radiology Report Generation**: AI-driven models can automatically generate radiology reports based on medical images, helping radiologists save time and maintain consistency in their reporting.